badeggg/mock-api/README.md

 [Back To Top](#mock-api)

 ## How is it working?
-The design is simple. 'mock-api' start a service on local computer, respond to request according to mock configuration.
+The design is simple. 'mock-api' starts a service on local computer, respond to request according to mock configuration.
 Mock configuration should be placed on `fake-services` folder on project root directory. 'mock-api' will create a file named `.mockingLocation` on project root to indicate the mocking location.